Volkswagen e-Crafter van review

 They're designed to allow urban delivery companies and drivers to keep operating in low- or zero-emission zones, which are expected to be become increasingly prevalent in dense city centres in the not-too-distant future.

-The up-front cost for a business to 'future-proof' itself against this development is high, though: the Master Z.E. costs from over £46,000 after government incentives, while the retail price of the e-Crafter in Germany (including sales tax, but before incentives) is around £63,000.
+The up-front cost for a business to 'future-proof' itself against this development is high, though: the Master Z.E. costs from around £45,000 before VAT and after government incentives, while the retail price of the e-Crafter in Germany (including sales tax, but before incentives) is around £63,000.
 A UK retail price has yet to be confirmed, and right-hand-drive sales are not expected to start until mid-2021.

 One advantage the e-Crafter has over the Master Z.E. is that the more recently launched Volkswagen was developed from the outset to accept both diesel and electric powertrains, whereas the Renault is more of a 'retrofit' of electric technology to a van that was originally designed only as a diesel.